LoicVeirman/HardenAD/README.md

 The official documentation is present on the community website (https://hardenad.net).

+# ??
+Need Help
+Use the Discussion tab or the Issue tab to ask directly the author some explanation!

 # 🤝 Contributing
 We welcome contributions!
 Feel free to submit issues, feature requests, or pull requests.
 See CONTRIBUTING.md for more details.